AriaFallah/blog/hugo/content/post/why-use-flow.md

 ## Bringing it back to JavaScript and Flow

+Now that we know more about types, we can get back to the matter at hand, which is making it harder to make mistakes in your JavaScript code.

-JavaScript is both weakly and dynamically typed, which is a flexible but extremely error prone combination as you can see in following example and countless others.
+JavaScript is both weakly and dynamically typed, which is a flexible but extremely error prone combination as you can see in following example and countless others that criticize these qualities of the language.

 * [wat](https://www.destroyallsoftware.com/talks/wat)

-Flow grants static typing to JS, and in the process addresses a lot of the pain points of the language like the one above.
+The solution to all these problems is flow, which through static typing, addresses a lot of the pain points of the language like the one above.

 This isn't a tutorial, so if you want to follow along you can check out [the getting started guide for flow.](https://flowtype.org/docs/getting-started.html)